Potty Training Diaries: Our First Attempt at Potty Bootcamp (Day 1)

-I had to try my hardest not to laugh.
-Luckily, the pee was contained.
-Clean up was a snap.
+I had to bite my lip not to laugh.
+Thankfully, cleanup was quick.

 Share